zachs18/my_coroutines/README.md

 Yeah, it isn't the best but it was fun to make.

-Also, my usage of `await` does not seem consistent with how it is usually used, probably because I don't really understand coroutines 🤷‍
+Also, my usage of `await` does not seem consistent with how it is usually used, probably because I don't really understand coroutines 🤷‍.
+These "coroutines" are more like Python's iterators.

 ### Usage: